December 27, 2009

 For those aspiring to make a Website composed of

-/or images, what is your advice?
+regular thoughts and/or images, what is your advice?

 Start it.
 Right now.
 It doesn’t matter whether it’s Wordpress or Blogger or Tumblr or whatever.
 Just get it started.
 Don’t worry about the design—use the default template and start writing.
 Make it real as soon as possible—you can always modify it later.
 One of the biggest mistakes I made was waiting so long to start my blog.
 Writing your thoughts down helps clear your mind, and also allows you to understand yourself in ways you might not have known previously. *Everyone* has something to offer.